yida-li/SOEN341/README.md

 == Extra features ==

-	1. Rating system: what is the "vibe" of the content the user sees default vibes + custom vibes dynamically added by users/followers.
+	1. Rating system: what is the "vibe" of the content the user sees.
+	   Default vibes + custom vibes dynamically added by users/followers.
-	   Users may decide to react using custom vibes.
+	   Users may decide to react using custom vibes made by other users.

 	2. News feed similar to Instagram